deckhouse/deckhouse/modules/300-prometheus/docs/CONFIGURATION.md

 search: prometheus
 ---

+{% include module-bundle.liquid %}

-The module is **enabled** by default and does not require any configuration – it works right out-of-the-box.
+The module does not require any configuration – it works right out-of-the-box.

 ## Authentication